Skip to main content

 I've carried enough water for this book.
 Reading it was like reading the evil twin of Virginia Woolf's The Waves, another indirect novel (although Woolf could never come up with anything as ugly as this book), along with the puns of Shakespeare and the gross juvenalia of Rabelais' Gargantua and Pantagruel.
 However the central idea of the book, basically Satan working against humanity, comes in much healthier nutrimental form in C.S.
 Lewis's book The Screwtape Letters.
 Please skip Les Chants de Maldoror and read that instead.

 Finally, if you speak some French, it might be interesting for you to read the translator Alexis Lykiard's various notes and footnotes, it's a fun exercise to kind of think through the nature of the puns he describes, as well as the various alternate meanings of certain French words.
-It's also mildly hilarious to read Lykiard's parenthetical remarks about the poor quality of the two other English translations of this work: every so often Lykiard will insert a snotty, sarcastic comments about how the different translators really blew it with certain phrases or puns: "Here Rodker mistranslates, and Wernham omits" or "Again Rodker mistranslates" or "an odd phrase which Rodker/Wernham respectively (but not respectfully), mangle and omit" or "Rodker and Wernham are two ludicrous to quote here."
+It's also mildly hilarious to read Lykiard's parenthetical remarks about the poor quality of the two other English translations of this work: every so often Lykiard will insert a snotty, sarcastic comment about how these translators really blew it with certain phrases or puns: "Here Rodker mistranslates, and Wernham omits" or "Again Rodker mistranslates" or "an odd phrase which Rodker/Wernham respectively (but not respectfully) mangle and omit" or "Rodker and Wernham are too ludicrous to quote here."

 [Good Lord don't read any further, it's not worth it.]